apollographql/hack-the-supergraph/cosmic-cove/no-code/README.md

 - Using external subgraph fields using `@requires` and `@external`
 - Using [rover] to publish your subgraph schema into your Supergraph
-- Using [rover] to validation your subgraph schema with your Supergraph
+- Using [rover] to validate your subgraph schema with your Supergraph

 ## Start